Name: Dr. Sonya Munsell

 Dr. Munsell received her Ph.D. from Oklahoma State University where she worked as a graduate research assistant and teaching assistant.
 She has taught in both the private and public high school setting and has instructed students with a range of exceptionalities.

 Dr. Munsell teaches statistics, developmental psychology, child psychology, and research methods courses at RSU.
+She will be teaching a special topics course on motivation during the fall 2017 semester.
 She also serves as one of the senior capstone instructors and as co-advisor for Psi Chi.

 Ph.D., Educational Psychology, Oklahoma State University, Stillwater, OK